-- A. Changes in the textbook, instructional materials, or assignments - B. Technical corrections that do not require Committee review as determined by the Curriculum Committee co-chairs (see below). - C. TOP Code changes for programs that move from an Academic TOP Code to a Vocational TOP Code.
+- A. Addition or revision of a distance education addendum to a course upon recommendation from the Distance Education Review Committee. - B. Changes in the textbook, instructional materials, or assignments. - C. Technical corrections that do not require Committee review as determined by the Curriculum Committee co-chairs (see below). - D. Add/drop from an associate degree or certificate program that does not result in a change in units (must continue to be of two year or less duration) - E. Course Inactivations

+F. TOP Code changes for programs that move from an Academic TOP Code to a Vocational TOP Code.